bezosonfleek/AWS-Cloud-Projects/AWS IAM/README.md

 2. Create an IAM policy

    We are using the IAM policy to give permission to the development instance only.
-   - In IAM select policy and create.
+   - In IAM, select policy and create.
 Paste the contents of policy.json there, this allows for access to the dev environment.
 Name the policy and create.

 3. Create an Accout Alias